 How to claim the Alberta carbon tax rebates?

 No application is necessary for you to get your rebate.
 All you have to do is make sure you’ve filed your tax return and filled in a quick form — you also need to meet the income criteria.
 The rebate is tied to income rather than energy use.
 As a result, eligible recipients will gain a financial incentive to reduce household emissions.
-The payments will be made through the personal income tax returns starting in early 2020.
+The payments are made through the personal income tax returns.
+The Climate Action Incentive payments moved in early 2022 from annual to quarterly payments.
 For more information about the Alberta Carbon Tax or how rebates work in other provinces, visit our Federal Carbon Tax Rebates page.